daviddrysdale/python-phonenumbers/README.md

 -------------

 The main object that the library deals with is a `PhoneNumber` object.
-You can create this from a string representing a phone number using the `parse` function, but you normally also need to specify the country that the phone number is from (unless the number is in E.164 format).
+You can create this from a string representing a phone number using the `parse` function, but you also need to specify the country that the phone number is being dialled from (unless the number is in E.164 format, which is globally unique).

 ```pycon
 >>> import phonenumbers